List of Star Wars spacecraft: Spacecraft appearing in Star Wars Legends

 A number of named vessels appear only in Star Wars Legends sources, material which was branded non-canon after The Walt Disney Company acquired Lucasfilm.
-The Ebon Hawk is Darth Revan's ship in Star Wars: The Old Republic: Revan, Star Wars: Knights of the Old Republic, and Star Wars: Knights of the Old Republic II: The Sith Lords.
+The Ebon Hawk is a Dynamic-class freighter and Revan's ship in Star Wars: The Old Republic: Revan, Star Wars: Knights of the Old Republic, and Star Wars: Knights of the Old Republic II: The Sith Lords.
 It is designed to be reminiscent of the Millennium Falcon.
-The Moldy Crow is a modified Corellian HWK-290 used by Kyle Katarn and Jan Ors in the Star Wars: Dark Forces and Star Wars: Dark Forces II: Jedi Knight video games.
+The Moldy Crow is a modified Corellian HWK-290 light freighter used by Kyle Katarn and Jan Ors in the Star Wars: Dark Forces and Star Wars: Dark Forces II: Jedi Knight video games.
 After it is destroyed in Star Wars Jedi Knight II: Jedi Outcast, it is replaced with the Raven's Claw.
 The Rogue Shadow is the ship used by Starkiller and Juno Eclipse in Star Wars: The Force Unleashed.
-The Virago is a StarViper-class attack platform that serves as Xizor's ship in Shadows of the Empire.
-Following Xizor's death, a less powerful variant of the Virago was made for sale on the mass market; the Zann Consortium made extensive use of it as their primary starfighters and armed them with old Clone Wars-era buzz droids.
+The Virago is a StarViper-class attack platform that serves as Xizor's ship in Shadows of the Empire, with inferior versions serving as the primary starfighters of his private navy.
+Following Xizor's death, the latter version was made available on the open market, which was utilized by the Zann Consortium and modified them with old Clone Wars-era buzz droids.
 Its clamshell design, styled after a stealth fighter, is inspired by pulley castings.
-The Wild Karrde is medium-sized freight vessel used by smuggler Talon Karrde in Timothy Zahn's Heir to the Empire novels.
+The Wild Karrde is medium-sized Action VI bulk transport, freight vessel used by smuggler Talon Karrde in Timothy Zahn's Heir to the Empire novels.